sebastiansiju/503IT-Group1-TAAS-Phish-Hunt-Spot-The-Scam-/Week-2-Prototype-Start/Tasnim-Tasnim-contribution.md

 # Week 2 – My Contribution

 ## Overview
 In Week 2, I supported my group by helping with the planning and improvement of our game idea.
-My contribution was mainly giving feedback, helping update documents, and taking part in the tool‑selection discussion.
+My contribution was mainly giving feedback, helping update documents and taking part in the tool‑selection discussion.

 ---